Key Takeaways:

 All studies that attempted to show the possible causal mechanisms between egg yolks and cholesterol or cardiovascular disease never succeeded.
 However, the vast majority of observational studies showed that with a reasonable consumption (between 1 and 12 eggs per week), there is no relationship between the consumption of eggs, the level of cholesterol, and the occurrence of cardiovascular disease.
 The average consumption of saturated fat, dietary cholesterol, or eggs is not correlated with an increase in the risk of cardiovascular disease.

 Furthermore, what makes this study more comprehensive is that it involved different ethnic groups from Europe, North America, South America, Africa, the Middle East, and Asia.
-And the results of the study are unanimous: none of the cohorts showed a correlation between egg consumption (from less than one egg per week to seven or more eggs per week), blood cholesterol levels, and cardiovascular disease.
+The results of the study are unanimous: none of the cohorts showed a correlation between egg consumption (from less than one egg per week to seven or more eggs per week), blood cholesterol levels, and cardiovascular disease.

 Don’t be afraid of eggs